 There are seven modules on ultrasound; each contains a number of sessions, as indicated below.
-All ultrasound sessions were reviewed and updated in 2017:
+All of the ultrasound sessions are being updated in 2023/24:

-- Module 15 Gynaecological Ultrasound 9 sessions - Module 16 Abdominal Ultrasound 19 sessions - Module 17 Men's Health Ultrasound 3 sessions - Module 18 Vascular Ultrasound 6 sessions - Module 19 Musculoskeletal Ultrasound 11 sessions - Module 20 Head and Neck Ultrasound 5 sessions - Module 21 Obstetric Ultrasound 15 sessions and 15 multiple choice quizzes and 4 Saving Babies' Lives Care Bundle version 2 (SBLCBv2) sessions
+- Module 15 Gynaecological Ultrasound 9 sessions - Module 16 Abdominal Ultrasound 19 sessions - Module 17 Men's Health Ultrasound 3 sessions - Module 18 Vascular Ultrasound 8 sessions - Module 19 Musculoskeletal Ultrasound 11 sessions - Module 20 Head and Neck Ultrasound 5 sessions - Module 21 Obstetric Ultrasound 15 sessions and 15 multiple choice quizzes and 4 Saving Babies' Lives Care Bundle version 2 (SBLCBv2) sessions

-The Clinical Imaging sessions have been written by expert ultrasound practitioners to match the format used by eLfH.
+The Clinical Imaging sessions have been written by expert ultrasound practitioners to match the format used by elfhelfh.
 This is a very valuable learning resource and can contribute to an ultrasound practitioner's CPD (ref: section 3.3).

 To access the free sessions, please register at http://portal.e-lfh.org.uk/.
-All eLfH programmes are available to anyone with an NHS.uk, ac.uk or gov.uk account.
+All elfh programmes are available to anyone with an NHS.uk, ac.uk or gov.uk account.

-In addition to the Clinical Imaging programme, there are eLfH modules covering a wide range of healthcare provision, leadership, communication and core skills.
-The national screening programme elearning (FASP, AAA) is also on the eLfH site.
+In addition to the Clinical Imaging programme, there are elfh modules covering a wide range of healthcare provision, leadership, communication and core skills.
+The national screening programme elearning (NHS FASP, AAA) is also on the elfh site.

-Throughout these guidelines, some of the relevant eLfH modules have been highlighted.
-Look out for the eLfH symbol.
+Throughout these guidelines, some of the relevant elfh modules have been highlighted.
+Look out for the elfh symbol.
 [2020, updated 2021]